Administrative Appeals Office: History

 The Immigration and Naturalization Services (the historical agency that carried out functions currently carried out by USCIS, as well as some of the functions of ICE and CBP) created the Administrative Appeals Unit (AAU) in 1983.

 Later, to deal with appeals for the legalization introduced as part of the Immigration Reform and Control Act of 1986, it created the Legalization Appeals Unit (LAU).

 In 1994, the two units were combined into the Administrative Appeals Office (AAO).
 In 2003, the INS was dismantled and AAO was absorbed into the newly created United States Citizenship and Immigration Services (USCIS).

 On November 18, 2013, USCIS issued a Policy Memorandum with guidance on the proper use of precedent and non-precedent decisions.

 In January 2015, the first edition of the AAO Practice Manual was published and made available online.

 On November 4, 2015, the USCIS issued a Policy Memorandum with updated guidance on how Form I-290B appeals would be processed by the USCIS, with a focus on explaining the timeline and process for initial field review.

 In April 2016, AAO made its non-precedent decisions since 2005 publicly searchable.
+In 2024, a third party platform was developed to make it easier for the public to search for AAO cases by form type, service center, nationality, profession of the petitioner and nationality.